jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

 Access the Application Resources
 ---------------------

-Application resources for this quickstart are prefixed with the URL http://localhost:8080/jboss-tasks-rs/ and can be accessed by an HTTP client.
+Application resources for this quickstart are prefixed with the URL <http://localhost:8080/jboss-tasks-rs/> and can be accessed by an HTTP client.

-* For methods that accept *GET*, a web browser can be used.
+* A web browser can be used for methods that accept *GET*.
 * Otherwise, you must use cURL or some other command line tool that supports HTTP *POST* and *DELETE* methods.

 Below you will find instructions to create, display, and delete tasks.

 ### Create a Task

-To associate a task called `task1` with the user `quickstartUser`, you must authenticate as user `quickstartUser` and send an HTTP *POST* request to the url 'http://localhost:8080/jboss-tasks-rs/tasks/task1'.
+To associate a task called `task1` with the user `quickstartUser`, you must authenticate as user `quickstartUser` and send an HTTP *POST* request to the url <http://localhost:8080/jboss-tasks-rs/tasks/task1>.

 To issue the *POST* command using cURL, type the following command: